Science Pool

 For start-up companies, the financial implications of continuous biomanufacturing are profound.
 The cost savings from eliminating additional batches can amount to millions of dollars.
 These funds can then be redirected towards other critical areas of drug development, such as:

-1. Research and Development: Investing in the discovery of new drug candidates and innovative therapies.
+1. Research and Development: Investing in expanding the pipeline of new candidate biopharmaceuticals.

 Learn More